My Review of Solar2D Game Engine (formerly Corona SDK)

-I already knew the Lua language before I downloaded Corona.
+I already knew the Lua language before I downloaded Solar2D.
 At first I was annoyed that much of the documentation I found was essentially just explaining Lua basics.
 I thought: "Yes, everyone knows this, but how do I do X and Y specifically?!"

 This, however, also means that the engine must be very easy to learn for new (or inexperienced) users.
 If they spend so much time and resources explaining even the simplest things, I'm certain anyone will be able to understand it.

-Corona does not have an editor, interface, or anything like it.
+Solar2D does not have an editor, interface, or anything like it.
 It's purely code based.
 This could be a really good thing for you, or this could be a really bad thing.

 Many people are used to interfaces on the computer, so creating a whole game without it might seem like an impossible task, especially if you're completely new to the game development business.

 On the other hand, a lack of interface is exactly what makes the workflow so quick and easy.
 You don't need to start a huge, slow program before you can code.
 You don't need to learn the interface, the panels, the buttons.
 You can pick any text editor you like and be on your way!